This post contains affiliate links.

 Cricut recommends cutting about 1in off of the right side of your material so it won’t interfere with or get caught up in the star wheels.
 Make sense?
 The Cricut basswood is actually only 11in by 11in, not 12in by 12in, for this reason.

-2. Prepare your material and mat
+Step 2: Prepare your material and mat

+Use a purple StrongGrip mat and painter’s tape to tape the material down on all four sides.
+Make sure the tape doesn’t overlap into any of your cutting areas.
 Cricut’s mats are typically pretty fool-proof without any additional adhesion.
 But the knife blade cuts with 10 times more pressure, so the tape helps keep everything in place.

 Painter’s tape is the best choice because it has a light adhesive.
 It’s a delicate balance between finding something that will help your material stay in place but won’t leave any sticky residue on your project!